sakiib/KubernetesStuff/README.md

   * Basic architecture (Master-Slave, K8S processes)
   * Basic concepts
   * Example Configuration

+Kubernetes in an open source container orchestration tool, developed by google.
+It helps you manage containerized application in different environment like: physical, virtual machine, cloud or even hybrid environment.

+So, what problems does kubernetes solves?
+Helps the transition from monolithic design to microservices.
+It ensures high availability or not downtime, scalability or high performance, disaster recovery, backup/restore etc.

 * [Kubernetes Components | Pods, Services, Secrets, ConfigMap](https://www.youtube.com/watch?v=Krpb44XR0bk&list=PLy7NrYWoggjziYQIDorlXjTvvwweTYoNC&index=2)
   * Node and Pod